filegator/filegator/docs/accounts.md

 - Since you are now logged in as admin, simply go to users page and change your password
 - Log out and try to login with the new password

-Note: If you're using database Auth adapter then simply run this query to set default password back to `admin123`
+Note: If you're using database Auth adapter then simply run the SQL query below to set default password back to `admin123`

 ```